HashNuke/wordpress-deploy/README.md

 If you do not get an email after setting up a new site, then you can still access the password for the admin user.
 The default password is stored as a file on the server.

-Assuming your `site_name` is "mysite" and `deploy_user` is "deployer" (default value), your default wordpress admin password can be found at the following path on the server.
+Assuming your `site_name` is "mysite", your default wordpress admin password can be found at the following path on the server.

 ```
-/home/deployer/sites/mysite/config/default-password
+/sites/mysite/config/default-password
 ```

 ## More documentation